erdnaxe/blog.nanax.fr/content/post/2017-12-24-debrick-archos-50-diamond.md

 aliases: ["/debrick-archos-50-diamond/"]
 ---

-> **WARNING:**
-> THIS METHOD OF HACKING IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-If
-> you lose your data, brick your device, any other damage or anything else
-> happens (e.g. your cat eats your dog), it is YOUR PROBLEM and YOUR
-> RESPONSIBILITY.
-Your device warranty is most probably void after doing this.

 ## Initial step: How are we going to debrick?

 This guide works if Android doesn't boot (or freeze), and no recovery is accessible.